jsevitor/Challange-Product-preview-card-component/README.md

 # Challange-Product-preview-card-component
-This repository presents a in HTML and CSS solution for a product preview card component challange promoted by Frontend Mentor.
+This repository presents a HTML and CSS solution for a product preview card component challange promoted by Frontend Mentor.